Loading of vehicles for fleet operators

 Load securing for the brewing and drinks industry

 In May 2013, Logistics UK published a guide to provide some basic guidance on methods of securing loads transported on goods vehicles used in the drinks and brewing industry.
-It has been produced in conjunction with Logistics UK members from this sector of road transport, and in liaison with the Vehicle and Operator Services Agency (VOSA).
+It has been produced in conjunction with Logistics UK members from this sector of road transport, and in liaison with the Driver & Vehicle Standards Agency (DVSA).